mekomsolutions/openmrs-module-commonreports/readme/emergency.md

 `report.emergency.otherViolenceType.concept` specifies a concept defining other violence type emergency.
 It should be answering the concept defined by the `report.emergency.question.concept` property.

-`report.emergency.medicalAndSurgicalEmergenciesQuesion.concept` specifies a coded question answered by the coded report.emergency.medicalAndSurgicalEmergenciesQuesion.concept points to the question answered by the coded answers specified by the report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept property.
+`report.emergency.medicalAndSurgicalEmergenciesQuesion.concept` points to the question answered by the coded answers specified by the `report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept` property.
 Eg, 'Visit Diagnoses'.

-report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept specifies a concept set that informs of 'Medical and Surgical Emergency' categories.
-These categories are sets that group all concepts to be reported on report.emergency.medicalAndSurgicalEmergenciesQuesion.concept.
+`report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept` specifies a concept set that informs of 'Medical and Surgical Emergency' categories.
+These categories are sets that group all concepts to be reported on `report.emergency.medicalAndSurgicalEmergenciesQuesion.concept`.

 See an example of the concept Set of Sets structure: